IBM/drones-iot-visual-recognition/Flooding/VRMTEST.md

 Use the code snippets below to classify images against your model.
 For reference, the full API specification is available [here](https://www.ibm.com/watson/developercloud/visual-recognition/api/v3/)

+In the IBM Cloud Dashboard, search for and open your instance of *Watson Visual Recognition* and navigate into the Service Credentials section.
+Copy your **apikey** for use in the curl examples below.

 - **API endpoint**

   ```